 Hiking in Joyce Kilmer Memorial Forest

-One of the most popular areas for hiking within the Cheoah Ranger District, Joyce Kilmer Memorial Forest is also one of the premier hiking destinations in all of south-western NC.
+As one of the most popular areas for hiking within the Cheoah Ranger District, Joyce Kilmer Memorial Forest can also lay claim to being a top hiking destinations across all of southwestern NC.

 This area contains an impressive remnant of virgin forest, representative of the vast Eastern forests that used to stretch from the Atlantic to the Mississippi and beyond.
 Exceptionally large trees of more than 100 species grow in the rich cove environment, protecting the headwaters of the rushing stream as it heads toward the blue-green depths of Santeetlah Lake.